grimme-lab/xtb_docs/source/xcontrol.rst

 The automatic determined value is the automatic isotropic sphere radius, so letting all three values be autodetermined results in an isotropic potential.

-As before we have to deal with the issue that the center of mass of our caffeine molecule and the origin do not coincident, this time we use a Python interpreter with ASE support for this job
+As before, we have to deal with the issue that the center of mass of our caffeine molecule and the origin do not coincident, this time we use a Python interpreter with ASE support for this job